1

 9.7 Availability

 Kinwatch is not distributed in the European Union.
-If Apple lists Kinwatch in an EU region in future, this policy will be updated accordingly.
+Kinwatch is also not distributed in Canada at v1; this may change post-launch and this policy will be updated accordingly.
+If Apple lists Kinwatch in any other new region in future, this policy will be updated as needed.

 International data transfers